 CG Master Academy is a great online alternative to an art school where you can learn from top industry professionals who work for the biggest game, movie and animation companies in the world.
 You can enroll in one of many courses they offer in categories such as 2D art, 3D art, VFX, Games, Software or Storytelling.
 The courses last from 4 to 10 weeks and cost $699.
 If you are ready to commit to a more complex learning experience, you can choose a track and complete a series of courses in your chosen artistic field.
 Each course is pre-recorded but you will need to submit assignments every week to which you will receive personalized feedbacks from your teacher.
 Their academic year is divided into four terms and each term you can enroll in a wide variety of their classes so even if you missed a chance to register on time, you can always wait a few months for the next term.

 CGMA is a great choice for people who don’t want or aren’t able to enroll in an art school but still want to raise their skills to the industry standard level and possibly get hired for one of the big studios.
 As advertised on the website, some CGMA graduates succeeded at getting job positions at companies such as Blizzard, EA, DreamWorks, Google and Naughty Dog.

 - Starting from $699 per course

 - Four terms a year with classes to choose from

-- Certificate of completion after finishing a course or a program
+- Certificate of completion after finishing each course

 New Masters Academy is a subscription based website with a huge library of drawing and painting courses.
 What makes it different from the other online schools is that this one is all about traditional art.